 Summer is here, and that means temperatures are on the rise.
 When you drive, you rely on your car’s air conditioning system to keep you cool and comfortable so you’re not miserable.
 But if it appears your AC is out, there could be several reasons for the problem.
 Read on for a few of the most common signs and symptoms of a car air conditioner in distress.
+And if you are experiencing vehicle air conditioning problems in Warwick, RI, contact Primary Care Auto Repair for an auto A/C repair appointment.

 You’re Getting Air but It’s Not Cold